lsamano/tetris-v2/README.md

 - Guaranteed one of each letter at the beginning of a session, just like the real game
 - "Random Generator" algorithm used to ensure player can play forever
 - Accurate point system for 1-4 line clears and soft drops
+- SRS Implemented (for advanced spins and wall/floor kicks)

 # Upcoming Features
-- Implementing SRS (for advanced spins and wall/floor kicks)
 - String combos, including using them for blocking
 - Perfect clear, including points and attack
 - Ability to play using https